Importance, calculation and limitations of the Gross Domestic Product to evaluate the national economy

 Definition and concept of GDP

-What is Gross Domestic Product?
+What is the Gross Domestic Product

 GDP measures the value of all goods and services produced within a country in a given time, usually a year or quarter.

-How is GDP calculated?
+How GDP is calculated

-GDP can be calculated by adding up the market value of all final goods and services produced in the country during the evaluated period.
+GDP can be calculated by adding the market value of all final goods and services produced in the country during the evaluated period.

 Interesting fact